 “I know, girl; I heard him too,” Zar groggily addressed the koswok before turning on the nearby light and peering in at me.
 I didn’t have to deactivate the one-way mirrors on my walls; I had stopped using those long ago.
 In fact, Zar and I slept nude for each other’s viewing pleasure as much as our own comfort.
 As if to highlight that fact, her eyes initially aimed below my face, but they soon rose to meet mine.
 “What is wrong?” she asked.
 “Are you okay?”
 I responded in the negative, so she entered the code to unlock my roof, swung it open, and pulled me from my room, setting me on the palm of her open left hand.
-With her right, she stroked the koswok’s head and said, “Good girl,” prompting the animal to lie back down on the floor, content that she had done her duty and left me in good hands.
-Zar pushed herself into a seated position and lifted me to her face, a visage of beauty and beast all rolled into one.
+With her right, she stroked the koswok’s head and said, “Good girl,” prompting the animal to sit but still keep watching her massive mistress and minuscule master, her eyes shifting between looking up at me and further up at Zar, who pushed herself into a seated position and lifted me to her face, a visage of beauty and beast all rolled into one.

 I looked at Zar’s eyes, which I could have mistaken for a Human’s without any reference to scale.
 This close to her gargantuan face, I could only focus on one of those glossy orbs at a time, so rather than choose a single one, my gaze darted back and forth between them.
 They vanished behind her eyelids as she yawned widely, revealing her cavernous throat.
 “I’m sorry for waking you up,” I told her.

-Her mouth closed, and her eyes, each of them as deep and blue as the Quorilaxian sky, settled on me once again.
+Her mouth closed, and her eyes, each of them as deep and blue as the Quorilaxian ocean, settled on me once again.
 “That does not matter to me!
 It sounded like you were dying, and I would rather lose some sleep than lose you!
 What happened?”
 When I tried to speak, I stammered.
 I must have looked like a complete wreck.
 “Calm down,” she cooed.
 “I am right here.
 Nothing will happen to you.
 You are safe.”
 She reached out her other hand and caressed me along my spine with her index finger.
-Most of my body relaxed at the gentle contact, but my loins reacted to Zar’s touch in the polar opposite manner, rigid and pointing up at her within seconds.
-Half a year ago, I wouldn’t have guessed the love of my life would surpass my height, let alone more than twenty times over, and I didn’t think my body would ever learn to recognize the comic futility of this response.
-The mere sight of my nearly instant reaction to her was more than enough to delight Zar, though, prompting a coy smile.
-“I love you too, Ryan.
-There will be billions of Humans again in no time if they are all as amorous as you,” she said, tenderly brushing the tip of my penis with her fingertip, causing me to suck in a breath as it leapt at her attention.
+Most of my body relaxed at the gentle contact, but my loins reacted to Zar’s touch in the polar opposite manner, going rigid and pointing up at her within seconds.
+Half a year ago, I wouldn’t have expected the love of my life would surpass my height, let alone more than twenty times over, and I didn’t think my body would ever learn to recognize the comic futility of this physiological response to her.
+It turns out it wasn’t completely useless for pleasing Zar, though, since the mere sight of my instant reaction delighted her and prompted a coy smile; thankfully, with her, it was the thought that counted.
+“I am happy to see you too, Ryan.
+There will be billions of Humans again in no time if they are all as amorous and loving as you,” she said, tenderly brushing the tip of my jutting penis with her fingertip, causing me to suck in a breath as it leapt at her attention.
 “What is the problem?”

 “I had a nightmare,” I replied, my voice noticeably shaky.
 Some of that shakiness may have been due to the way she’d just touched me, but it was still mostly a result of fear.